In health, what happens when your tissues don’t convert enough T4 into T3 hormone? Your healthy thyroid secretes more T3.

 In another patient in the same study, 6.5% came from their thyroid gland and 93.5% from peripheral conversion.

 - That’s not a 20/80 ratio, either.
 That’s less than 1/2 the 20%.

 Yet the idea of 20% of T3 supply from the thyroid is cited today over and over as if it is as universal as the law of gravity.

-Sadly, the collapse of a such a wide range of human variation into a static ratio is harmful when applied to thyroid therapy.
-It has caused great injury to those whose thyroid metabolism produces a significant deficit, people like the man whose thyroid made 42% of his T3 supply.
+Sadly, squeezing a such a wide range of human variation into a static ratio is harmful when applied to millions of diverse individuals on thyroid therapy.
+It has caused great injury to those whose peripheral thyroid hormone metabolism produces a significant T3 deficit, people like the man whose thyroid had to step up its game and secrete 42% of his T3 supply.
 Not every woman or man fits the average “normal man” parameters.

 Pilo’s study is by no means perfect, but its published data set is worthy of a detailed look in the new color-coded tables I provide in today’s post.

 Summary / Abstract